GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 using parse.opset (described as part of the run-time library below).
- Each operator definition links the name of an operator (which may be one or more characters and can involve unused punctuation characters or identifiers) with a precidence, an associativity and a monadic or diadic binding.
-The associativity determines whether the operator is a prefix, infix, or postfix one and which of its arguments may be parsed at the same precidence .
-The precidence defines how tightly the arguments of the operator are bound to the operator in comparison with other operators.
-The binding should take either one (for a monadic operator) or two (for a diadic operator) arguments and will be executed once the operator's arguments have been parsed successfully.
+ Each operator definition links the name of an operator (which may be one or more characters and can involve unused punctuation characters or identifiers) with a precedence, an associativity and a monadic or diadic binding.
+The associativity determines whether the operator is a prefix, infix, or postfix one and which of its arguments may be parsed at the same precedence .
+The precedence defines how tightly the arguments of the operator are bound to the operator in comparison with other operators.
+The binding should take either one (for a monadic operator) or two (for a dyadic operator) arguments and will be executed once the operator's arguments have been parsed successfully.

 #### Standard Operator Definitions